Clonmel Junction Festival: Early years

 Clonmel Junction Festival was established in 2001 by the now defunct Galloglass Theatre Company.
 It featured four theatre shows, one comedy performance and a small number of traditional music performances in local pubs.

 In 2002, the festival expanded its format to include rock music featuring Damien Rice and Kíla.
 A participation program was also introduced this year.
 The program involved local school children creating street art that was put on display for the duration of the festival.
 This subsequently became an annual program which, as of 2009, involved over 300 children every year.

-2003 featured the premiere of Des Dillon's Teac a Bloc.
-This was also the last year that the festival was run by the Galloglass Theatre Company.

 Independence

 2004 saw Clonmel Junction Festival became an independent organisation run by a board of directors.
 It expanded in 2005, increasing from a six-day event to nine-day event, with performances from KT Tunstall, Yair Dalal and Máirtín O'Connor.

 2006 saw the festival bring Nofit State Circus to Clonmel for five shows.
 As part of the 2006 festival, there was also a celebration of newly established Polish community within Clonmel, in a mini Polish Festival.

 In 2007, a collaboration was organised between Body Mind & Soul, visiting artists from Malawi and Maslow, a local band.
 Sensazione, an eco-theatrical fun fair, was the headline event in 2008.
 Along with this, several other theatre world premières took place during the nine days including 'Raw', a creation of the aerial dance company Fidget Feet in collaboration with the festival and funded by the Arts Council.
 There were also performances from Paul Brady and The Blizzards in 2008.